 - The summary statement will identify the base that was used to determine the percentile.

 NIH established a peer review appeal system (see NOT-OD-11-064) to provide investigators and applicant organizations the opportunity to seek reconsideration of the initial review results if, after consideration of the summary statement, they believe the review process was flawed for reasons of either bias of a reviewer, conflict of interest, absence of appropriate expertise, or factual errors by one or more reviewers that could have substantially altered the review outcome.
 This policy does not apply to appeals of the technical evaluation of R&D contract projects through the NIH peer review process, appeals of NIH funding decisions, or appeals of decisions concerning extensions of MERIT award.

 Who Reviews the Application?

-The Advisory Council/Board of the potential awarding IC performs the second level of review (See Advisory Councils or Boards page).
-Advisory Councils/Boards are composed of scientists from the extramural research community and public representatives ( NIH Federal Advisory Committee Information ).
+The Advisory Council/Board of the potential awarding Institute/Center performs the second level of review (See Advisory Councils or Boards page).
+Advisory Councils/Boards are composed of scientists from the extramural research community and public representatives (NIH Federal Advisory Committee Information).
 Members are chosen by the respective IC and are approved by the Department of Health and Human Services.
 For certain committees, members are appointed by the President of the United States.

-- NIH program staff members examine applications, their overall impact scores given during the peer review process, percentile rankings (if applicable) and their summary statements and consider these against the IC's needs.
+- NIH program staff members examine applications and consider the overall impact scores given during the peer review process, percentile rankings (if applicable) and the summary statements in light of the Institute/Center's priorities.

-- The Advisory Board/Council also considers the IC’s goals and needs and advises the Institute/Center director concerning funding decisions.
+- The Advisory Council/Board also considers the Institute/Center’s goals and needs and advises the Institute/Center director concerning funding decisions.

 - The Institute/Center director makes final funding decisions based on staff and Advisory Council/Board advice.

 Not Funded - Next Steps?